vygr/ChrysaLisp/docs/TAOS.md

 Because it existed and not many people know of it.
 What we deserve is a modern version of what Taos did, expanded to modern systems and with global scope that the modern world has.
-This brief was written by the guys at Tantric Technologies back in 1990.
-It did everything they explain here, forgive the terminology used, I was quite young and not well schooled back then ;)
+This brief was written by, Dr Ian Thomas (since passed on :( ), while with the guys at Tantric Technologies back in 1990.
+It did everything he explains here, forgive the terminology used, I was quite young and not well schooled back then ;)

 In my view a Lisp based micro kernel along the lines of my current project could do this and so much more.